|Host Institutions:||Semester, Academic Year, and Summer programs. Internships are available during all programs at LSBU:|

 - Dover Castle and Canterbury (day excursion) – Just like the pilgrims in Chaucer’s Canterbury Tales!
 Explore Canterbury’s cobbled streets and Canterbury Cathedral.
 Next, it’s off to Dover Castle and the famous White Cliffs of Dover.

 Please CLICK HERE for Costs and Dates.

-- HOUSING: London South Bank University & University of the Arts London semester programs: single room in Residence Hall with kitchen facilities.
-No meals are included.
-(Summer students at University of the Arts London may live in a student residence or a shared apartment – rooms may be shared.)
-For further details about housing in London, as well as answers to commonly asked questions, please click here!
+- HOUSING: Single room in Residence Hall with kitchen facilities.
+Meals are not included.
+(Note: students at University of the Arts London may live in a residence hall or a shared apartment, and apartment rooms may be shared.)
+For further details about housing in London, please click here!

-- AIRPORT PICK-UP at London Heathrow (LHR) airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from London Heathrow (LHR) airport for students who arrive on the official arrival date, by the designated time.

 - VISA ADVISING: While students are ultimately responsible for obtaining their visa (if required for their term/host country), ASA will provide detailed, helpful information upon acceptance as to which visa students will need and how to go about applying for one.
-Please click here and scroll down to “Student Visa Information” to find out if a visa is required for your program.
+Please click here to view our “Student Visa Information” to find out if a visa is required for your program.